huggingface/transformers/model_cards/gpt2-README.md

 ### Limitations and bias

 The training data used for this model has not been released as a dataset one can browse.
-We know it contains a lot of unfiltered from the internet, which is far from neutral.
+We know it contains a lot of unfiltered content from the internet, which is far from neutral.
 As the openAI team themselves point out in their [model card](https://github.com/openai/gpt-2/blob/master/model_card.md#out-of-scope-use-cases):

 > Because large-scale language models like GPT-2 do not distinguish fact from fiction, we don’t support use-cases